 To add text to a picture in PicMonkey:

-- Click the Add text box button at the top of the tab to add a text box to your photo.
+Click Add text at the top of the panel to add a text box to your photo.

-- Use the Text palette to change the color, size, fade, justification, and style, and to add some text effects.
+Use the Text palette to change the color, size, tracking, line height, fade, justification, and style, and to add text effects.

 Your design is automatically saved to Hub where you can update your text anytime, or share the beauty right from PicMonkey.